 Senior practitioner

-A senior practitioners will manage complex cases, provide quality assurance and support less experienced social workers.
+Senior practitioners manage complex cases, provide quality assurance and support less experienced social workers.

 Senior practitioners are also referred to as: